The hacks of several online services have brought this issue to light once again.

 It’s important to understand that while this example centers around what we hear about in the news most often — the hack of an online service and theft of their user database — it’s certainly not limited to that.

-Essentially, anything that could compromise your password brings you to this point.
+Essentially, anything that could compromise your password at service A brings you to this point.
 That includes:

 - Sharing it with the wrong person.

 - Keyloggers and other malware sniffing your password as you type it in.

 - Improper use of an open Wi-Fi hotspot.